Orwin History, Family Crest & Coats of Arms

 Early Origins of the Orwin family

-Council Area.
-According to family lore, they descend from Duncan "the first of Eryvine," killed at the battle of Duncrub in 965.
-As far as records are concerned, the earliest listed was William de Irwin, an armor bearer to King Robert the Bruce.
+According to voice of tradition, the family descend from Duncan "the first of Eryvine," killed at the battle of Duncrub in 965.
+Other records show the earliest listed was William de Irwin, an armor bearer to King Robert the Bruce.
 He received a grant of lands encompassing the Forest of Drum, on the banks of the River Irvine.
 And it was here that he had Drum Castle built which would become the family seat of the Clan for centuries.
 The river originally was named Lar Avon, or West River.

 Robert de Hirvine, ancestor of that previous William was mentioned in a Charter dated 1226 and he was at that time tenant of the Douglas Clan.
 From 1331-33 the family received further grants of land and by 1400 had become a very predominant family.
 The Chief of the Irvines lead his Clansmen in the Battle of Harlaw in 1511.
 Sir Alexander Irvine was slain there, and it was said of him: 'Gude Sir Alexander Irvine, The much renowned Laird of Drum.'

 Early History of the Orwin family

 This web page shows only a small excerpt of our Orwin research.
-Another 263 words (19 lines of text) covering the years 1057, 1376, 1323, 1976, 1411 and are included under the topic Early Orwin History in all our PDF Extended History products and printed products wherever possible.
+Another 263 words (19 lines of text) covering the years 1057, 1376, 1324, 1331, 1332, 1411, 1602, 1587, 1323, 1976, 1411, 1752, 1759, 1762, 1763, 1769, 1455, 1658, 1411 and are included under the topic Early Orwin History in all our PDF Extended History products and printed products wherever possible.

 Orwin Spelling Variations

 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Orwin has appeared as Irwin, Erwin, Irvine, Irving, Urwin, Erwine, Ervin, Erwing, Ervynn, Ervine, Erwynn, Irwing, Irwryn and many more.

 Early Notables of the Orwin family (pre 1700)